-- Instructors do NOT recruit students into military service, and there is no military obligation incurred through AFJROTC.
+- 1. Instructors do NOT recruit students into military service, and there is no military obligation incurred through AFJROTC.
 The program provides benefits to all students, not just the ones that want to go into the military. - 2.
-One course from AFJROTC 1, 2, 3, or 6 will be offered each year on a rotating schedule. - 3.
-AFJROTC Drill Team/Color Guard and Summer Leadership School are offered every year and may be repeated for elective credit. - 4.
-AFJROTC 4 & 5 may be offered.
-Contact the instructor with any questions. - 5.
-All AFJROTC courses provide leadership training and experience, strengthen character, and promote community service. - 6.
+AFJROTC Drill Team/Color Guard and Summer Leadership School are offered every year and may be repeated for elective credit. - 3.
+All AFJROTC courses provide leadership training and experience, strengthen character, and promote community service. - 4.
 All textbooks and uniforms are provided by the United States Air Force.
-Uniforms are worn once a week. - 7.
+Uniforms are worn once a week. - 5.
 Other benefits of the AFJROTC program are that it helps cadets compete for an Air Force Academy appointment or ROTC scholarships.
-Also, cadets that finish three years of ROTC and enlist in the services after graduation will enter with higher pay. - 8.
+Also, cadets that finish three years of ROTC and enlist in the services after graduation will enter with higher pay. - 6.
 All AFJROTC instruction occurs at HHS.
-WFHS students may attend either the 0-hour or 7th-hour academic AFJROTC course offering.
-Transportation to 0-hour at Higley is the responsibility of the student/parents.
+WFHS students may attend either the 0-hour or 6th -hour academic AFJROTC course offering.
 The district provides transportation after 0-hour to WFHS.
-For the 7th-hour offering, the district provides transportation to and from HHS for WFHS students; they return to WFHS in time to catch their regular bus home after school. - 9.
-Drill is offered during 0-hour and 8th-hour.
-The district does not provide transportation to 0-hour or home after 8th-hour.
+For the 6th -hour offering, the district provides transportation to and from HHS for WFHS students; they return to WFHS in time to catch their regular bus home after school. - 7.
+Drill is offered during 0-hour and 7th -hour.
+The district does not provide transportation to 0-hour or home after7th -hour. - 8.
+AFJROTC 1, 2, 3, and 7 will be offered every four years on a rotating schedule: